pace-neutrons/pace-developers/optimisation/design/Third_Party_API_Design.md

 and the Python side function expects only `numpy` arrays as inputs.
 Again, like the first case, output arguments will have to be memory-copies or the user-defined function should fill in values in a Matlab-allocated `numpy` wrapped array.

+It should be noted here that the two use cases above will probably require *separate* implementations for the Matlab-Python interface.
+A compiled Horace library within Python (case 2) will crash if its Matlab component (e.g. Horace / `OptFunction` / `OptModel`) tries to use the Matlab-built-in Python interface, because this entails Matlab launching a separate Python process which conflicts with the existing Python process.

 ## <a name="compiled"></a> Compiled languages